SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 Inout Parameters
 ~~~~~~~~~~~~~~~~

-A function receives *constant* argument values by default.
-You can define individual parameters to receive *variable* argument values instead,
-as described in the previous section.
-However, any changes you make to a variable argument value
-do not persist beyond the end of each call to the function,
-and do not affect the original value that was used to call the function.

 It is sometimes useful for a function parameter to represent
 the *actual* external value used for the call,
 and for any modifications to that value to change